 The online prizegiving will occur "live" from within the EPro8 Workshop Portal.

 The entry fee for the Qualification Challenge is only $30 per team.
 We have set this price to allow so that you can enter more teams.

 There is a seperate entry fee for each round of the Event Series.
 For details of pricing see the Registration & Pricing Page.

 Purchasing or Hiring Equipment

 For schools that haven't purchased their own EPro8 School Equipment, the $1,100 per school subsidy is still available.
 For details of the equipment click here.

 For schools who have NOT purchased the EPro8 School Equipment we will hire ONE set of EPro8 School Equipment for ONE week $195.

 One week is enough time for three teams to complete the Qualifying Challenge.

-For schools who have NOT previously taken part in the EPro8 Challenge, there is a $105 discount off this price for ONE week.
+For schools who have NOT previously taken part in the EPro8 Challenge, there is a discounted introductory hire rate of $95 for ONE week.

 The price includes GST and freight in both directions.